 UpdraftPlus is one of the most popular WordPress backup plugins.
+It has a huge user-base and a 5 star rated plugin on WordPress plugins repo.
 Currently, UpdraftPlus active installations are over 3 million.
-It has a huge user-base and a 5 star rated plugin on WordPress plugins repo.

 UpdraftPlus has everything you look for inside a backup plugin.
-First of all, it provides basic usage for free that includes automatic backups, multiple backup destinations, include/exclude a specific directory from backing up, and can email basic report after each backup.
+First of all, it provides basic usage for free that includes automatic backups, multiple backup destinations, includes/exclude a specific directory from backing up, and can email basic report after each backup.

 The free version is enough for small blogs and e-commerce sites.
-But for additional functionality, one can buy UpdraftPlus Premium plugin.
+But for additional functionality, one can buy the UpdraftPlus Premium plugin.

 The premium version provides even more useful features such as incremental backups, more backup destinations (WebDAV, Microsoft OneDrive, Google Cloud, Microsoft Azure, SFTP/SCP, encrypted FTP, BackBlaze), Migrate or clone website, backup files and databases other than WordPress, advanced automatic backups, database encryption, restore backups created by other plugins, and even can be managed from WP CLI.